Stasis dermatitis

 How do I prevent stasis dermatitis?

-Additional Tips and tricks for stasis dermatitis:
+Additional tips and tricks for stasis dermatitis:

-• Apply antibiotic ointment or Manuka honey twice daily to any areas of broken skin.
+• Antibiotic ointment or honey: Apply over-the-counter antibiotic ointment or Manuka honey twice daily to areas of broken skin.
+Prescription mupirocin works better than non-prescription options.
+If skin is red, oozing, or worsening, you may need a prescription oral antibiotic.

 • Rough or scratchy clothing (especially wool)